d4tum/seaweed/README.md

             delim = "|",
             col_names = F)
 ```
-The file created will contain a synthetic Australian weather dataset similar to the sample shown below -
+The file created will contain a dataset of synthetic Australian weather similar to the sample shown below -
 ```r
 ADL|-34.57,138.31,4|2016-01-01T22:48:44Z|Sunny|19.9|1011.8|35
 ASP|-23.48,133.54,541|2016-01-01T00:08:16Z|Cloudy|28.9|1013.1|27